Speedway 5 Review – Should You Buy This Evergreen Scooter?

 Cockpit and dashboard

-The Speedway 5 comes with the EY3 LCD display, which is the standard high-contrast display found in some of the best electric scooters in the world today.
+The Speedway 5 features the EY3 LCD display, a standard high-contrast screen in top-tier electric scooters.

 The left handlebar hosts another small dashboard with a few other buttons used for: